-This document presents the FY 2017 updates of MARTA Service Standards.
-The Standards ensure that MARTA provides quality transit services that meet the needs of the riding public and are consistent with the Authority's enabling legislation (the MARTA Act) and other external mandates, such as Title VI of the Civil Rights Act of 1964, by:
+The Standards define a policy level set of warrants and evaluation metrics which serve as a management tool to assess the efficiency, effectiveness, and quality of service design and delivery.
+The Standards ensure that MARTA is consistent with the Authority's enabling legislation (The MARTA Act) and other external mandates, such as Title VI of the Civil Rights Act of 1964, by:

-- Identifying quantifiable Service Standards that are used to measure whether or not MARTA's transit services achieve their service delivery objectives and to evaluate whether MARTA services are provided in an equitable manner (as defined by Title VI); - Outlining a Service Planning Process that applies the Service Standards in an objective, uniform, and accountable manner; and
+- Identifying quantifiable warrants and evaluation metrics used to measure whether MARTA's transit services achieve their delivery objectives and evaluate whether MARTA services are provided in an equitable manner (as defined by Title VI) - Outlining a Service Planning Process that applies the Service Standards in an objective, uniform, and accountable manner; and - Involving the public in the Service Planning Process in a consistent, fair, and through manner.